hcl14/AVA-and-TID2013-image-quality-assessment/README.md

 ## TID2013 model

 [TID2013](http://www.ponomarenko.info/tid2013.htm) is a dataset for evaluating visual quality of the images.
-The TID2013 contains 25 reference images and 3000 distorted images (25 reference images x 24 types of distortions x 5 levels of distortions).
-For each image there are values of mean score (float in range (0-9)] and standard deviation provided.
-However, the latter data is tricky.
+TID2013 contains 25 reference images and 3000 distorted images (25 reference images x 24 types of distortions x 5 levels of distortions).
+For each image there are values of mean score (float in range (0-9)] and standard deviation - however, the latter data is tricky.
 It is too small to be standard deviation for the histogram of scores with 10 bins 0-9, similar to AVA dataset: typical values there are `~0.15` which makes impossible to fit it using normal distribution (almost always nearly all the distribution mass will lie inside one bin).
-I've read original paper [Image database TID2013: Peculiarities, results and perspectives](http://www.ponomarenko.info/papers/tid2013.pdf) for any mentions that is is relative or normalized standard deviation (i.e. divided by mean), but the article states that it is RMSE of MOS (mean opinion scores).
+I've read original paper [Image database TID2013: Peculiarities, results and perspectives](http://www.ponomarenko.info/papers/tid2013.pdf) for any mentions that it is relative or normalized standard deviation (i.e. divided by mean), but the article states that it is RMSE of MOS (mean opinion scores).
 Google NIMA paper just tells that they approximated histograms with some maximum entropy distribution, without any clarification.
-Maximum entropy distribution for R would be normal, if we have only mean and variance.
+Maximum entropy distribution on reals would be normal, if we have only mean and variance.
 For the range 1-10 we can also take normal, as tails would be negligible.
-Idealo in their realization approximate histograms with some maximum entropy model, which takes only MOS (mean) as input though, making no use of these std dev values.
+Idealo in their realization approximate histograms with some maximum entropy model, which takes only MOS (mean) as input, making no use of these std dev values.

-I tested three approaches: 1) histogram with 10 bins and std dev understood as relative (i.e. I multiplied it by the respective mean score), 2) Histogram with 1000 bins and standard deviation used as is 3) Simple regression on means without using those strange MOS std dev values. first two models were worse that simple regression in terms of correlation, so I left only regression model there.
+I tested three approaches: 1) histogram with 10 bins and std dev understood as relative (i.e. I multiplied it by the respective mean score), 2) Histogram with 1000 bins and standard deviation used as is, 3) Simple regression on means without using those strange MOS std dev values.
+First two models were worse than regression network in terms of correlation, so I left only regression model there.
 Why correlation is most important, you can read in **Usage**.
 Also, histogram models showed very high shift for me (good correlation, but big difference in mean and std dev), which could be partially eliminated by adding additional relu layer after softmax (regression, no negative bins).
 Yes, that was an ugly workaround, but I don't understand, why those models lacked linearity so much.

 This model was trained on random 224x224 patches, because dataset is too small.
 Training was also quite manual, so you can refer to train script only to start with, then tweaking learning rate manually, watching performance.
 First 3 images with all their distortions were used as Test set, while remaining images were used for training.
-Also I added 1 more dense layer before output.
+Also I added 1 more dense layer (features) before output.

 Results: